Fresh-Teacher/pdf-viewer/README.md

-# This repo is live at https://freshteacher.tech/pdf_viewer/
+# Your site is live at https://freshteacher.tech/pdf-viewer/